microsoft/qlib/docs/component/data.rst

 Users can use ``Data Handler`` in an automatic workflow by ``Estimator``, refer to `Estimator: Workflow Management <estimator.html>`_ for more details.

 Also, ``Data Handler`` can be used as an independent module, by which users can easily preprocess data(standardization, remove NaN, etc.) and build datasets.
-It is a subclass of ``qlib.contrib.estimator.handler.BaseDataHandler``, which provides some interfaces as follows.
+It is a subclass of ``qlib.data.dataset.handler.BaseDataHandler``, which provides some interfaces as follows.

 Base Class & Interface
 ----------------------

-Qlib provides a base class `qlib.contrib.estimator.BaseDataHandler <../reference/api.html#qlib.contrib.estimator.handler.BaseDataHandler>`_, which provides the following interfaces:
+Qlib provides a base class `qlib.data.dataset.BaseDataHandler <../reference/api.html#qlib.data.dataset.handler.BaseDataHandler>`_, which provides the following interfaces:

 - `setup_feature`
     Implement the interface to load the data features.